Quasa

 1. Create a great onboarding program.

-3. Outsource tasks like crafting employee contracts.
+3. Outsource tasks such as drafting employee contracts.

 4. Handle payroll management.

-5. Keep employee documentation.
+5. Maintain complete employee documentation.

 7. Record employee performance.

-9. Create an employee handbook.
+9. Produce a comprehensive employee handbook.

 Thank you!